augustin-chevallier/MathResultsGraph/README.md

 use the Python script generateGraph.py

 ## Displaying the graph
-copy the generated file jsongraph.txt to the baseHtml folder, and open graph.html or graph_dagree.html.
+Open graph.html or graph_dagree.html.
 Note that you may need to change adresses (for now) if you are hosting the graph remotely.

 ## Moving nodes
 open the file config.js and change the value of move_nodes to true or false.